fahadsaleemfd/blueSky/src/pages/posts/beChallenge/beChallenges.md

       different kinds of components, but we'll start with *React*.Component
       subclasses: class ShoppingList extends"
   - title: Angular
     description: "*React* is a declarative, efficient, and flexible JavaScript library for building user interfaces.
+It lets you compose complex UIs from small and isolated pieces of code called “components”. *React* has a few different kinds of components, but we'll start with *React*.Component
+      subclasses: class ShoppingList extends"
+  - title: Gatsby
+    description: "*React* is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”. *React* has a few